 Ray Kroc was a traveling salesman who had spent most of his life bouncing from job to job when he discovered a burger restaurant in San Bernardino, California.
 It was called McDonald’s.
 Kroc convinced the brothers who owned the restaurant to franchise it.
-As of 2020, there were 39,198 McDonald’s restaurants worldwide.
+Currently, there are about 38,000 McDonald’s restaurants in more than 100 countries.

 McDonald’s: What’s Happening?

 In February 2020, just as the pandemic was poised to change the country’s restaurant landscape forever, Forbes reported that “McDonald’s declining customer traffic is a death march to the future.”
 Guest counts had been declining for years, and even when same-store sales were up, they were up on higher individual checks — not increased traffic.
 By mid-summer of that same year, Fortune was reporting that McDonald’s had suffered its worst global sales decline in at least 15 years.